This drama might be used for Thanksgiving (USA or Canada) or Harvest (UK).

 Thanksgiving, Canada – October

 National days set aside for thanksgiving offer wonderful opportunities to express our gratitude, often in an interfaith setting.
 How do we say “Thanks”?
-Worship resources for Thanksgiving & Harvest
+Worship resources for Thanksgiving & Harvest Click here to share this post:

 Harvest Hymns — George Stuart, Australia

-These songs of thanksgiving, by George Stuart, are especially applicable for Harvest, Earth Day and Seasons of Creation celebrations.
+These songs of thanksgiving, by George Stuart, are especially applicable for Harvest, Earth Day and Season of Creation celebrations.
 Click on the song title to link to printable music and lyrics.
-Nature’s Beauty (Tune: Regent Square) Celebrate all hidden textures; Value all the roots below; Celebrate all covered splendour; Value beauty not on show; Celebrate […]
+Nature’s Beauty (Tune: Regent Square) Celebrate all hidden textures; Value all the roots below; Celebrate all covered splendour; Value beauty not on show; Celebrate with […]

 Prayers of thanks — Katherine Baxter, UK